Privacy Policy

 You have rights under UK GDPR.
 These include:

-• Right of access (Subject Access Request): request a copy of your information
+• the right of access – to request a copy of your information

-• Right to erasure (“right to be forgotten”): limited in health care because we often must keep records for legal and patient safety reasons
+• the right to erasure – in limited circumstances; in health care this right is restricted because we often need to keep records for legal, regulatory and patient safety reasons

 Subject Access Requests (SARs)

 We will respond within one month of verifying your identity and having enough information to process the request.
-This can be extended by up to two further months for complex requests (we will tell you if that applies).
+This can be extended by up to a further two months for complex requests, and we will tell you if that applies.

-Contact the Practice Privacy / Data Protection Lead at: Eastfield Medical Practice, Eastfield Farm Road, Penicuik, EH26 8EZ
+To make a request, contact the Practice Privacy / Data Protection Lead at:

 11) How we keep your information safe